ftl/rigproxy/README.md

 The rigproxy connects to a [Hamlib](https://github.com/Hamlib/Hamlib) `rigctld` server and accepts incoming connections from clients that speak the Hamlib net (model #2) protocol.
 Incoming requests are forwarded to the destination server, responses of reading requests are cached for a configurable amount of time.

-The main purpose of rigproxy is to reduce to load on the destination server and rig by reducing the amount of reading requests if there run multiple clients concurrently.
+The main purpose of rigproxy is to reduce the load on the destination server and rig by reducing the amount of reading requests if there run multiple clients concurrently.

 ## Usage